maxhdz/opencore-z390-aorus-master/README.md

 ### OVERCLOCK?

-I followed [this guide](https://forums.bit-tech.net/index.php?threads/9900k-5ghz-1-2v-guide-gigabyte-z390-master.353729/) to reach 5GHz.
-Still testing for longer-term stability.
+I followed [this guide](https://forums.bit-tech.net/index.php?threads/9900k-5ghz-1-2v-guide-gigabyte-z390-master.353729/) to reach 5GHz and can recommend these tweaks.

 ### CREATING THE INSTALLER